ArashAh/version_control_workshop/part-4.md

 3. **Update but not commit:**

-   - Update `demo.txt`: Add “Input 4 to main by admin.
+    - Update `demo.txt`: Add "Input 4 to main by admin.
 In the middle of his work, admin is asked to check latest version of collab-br.
-Admin's current changes need to be stashed once.”
+Admin's current changes need to be stashed once."

 4. **Checkout a commit in the remote branch**
    - Fetch latest changes, get a list of remote branches and see a log of all commits: